QuEraComputing/Bloqade.jl/docs/src/install.md

 ## Using Bloqade with AWS EC2 services

 Bloqade is an open source solution for Hamiltonian simulation and can be deployed on any personal computer.
 Yet, some users might benefit from the extra performance offered by large computational resources from different providers.
-To address that, Bloqade is also available at the Amazon Web Services (AWS) Market Place, and prepared to run on AWS EC2 instances via Amazon Machine Images.
+To address that, Bloqade is also available at the Amazon Web Services (AWS) Marketplace, and prepared to run on AWS EC2 instances via Amazon Machine Images.
 To deploy Bloqade on AWS EC2 instances, follow the steps below.

 ### Create an EC2 instance on AWS